wbarisch/Handwritten-Character-Classification/DEV_CONTAINER_SETUP.md

 ## Setting up Dev Environment in Windows without VS Code

 1. TODO.
 There is a way to setup the docker image in the "Docker" application in Windows, but haven't got around to trying it yet

+## Creation Steps of Initial Dev Container
+1. In VSCode press Ctrl+Shift+P and type in "Add Dev Container" and press enter
+2. Click on "Add to Workspace"
+3. Select "Ubuntu" devcontainer and then select "jammy"
+4. Select needed features that are required in this environment
+5. Create a "Dockerfile" within the newly created .devcontainer folder
+6. First line is where the image for this container will be download from
+7. TODO: Finish steps for creation of Dev Container